 If you're having trouble affording your utility bills, there are some options for help.
 Below is an overview of the assistance programs available through Sussex Rural.

 - Levelized Billing helps even out your monthly payments by using a 12-month rolling average of your actual consumption.
 This is especially helpful for people with electric heat or who use air conditioning.
 You have to be current in your payments to be eligible for this program.

 - Payment Arrangements can be made between a member and Sussex Rural Electric Cooperative to help you catch up on your electric bill.
-If your account is more than $100 past due, you can apply for a payment plan.
-After providing a 10% down payment, this payment plan allows you to pay just $50 a month if your account balance is below $1,200.
-If your account balance is above $1,200, you can pay your account balance over 24 months in equal installments.
-Your monthly payment amount will be included in your future monthly bills.
-Members can set up payment arrangements up until Tuesday, March 15, 2022 - so if you are in need to payment assistance, reach out today.
+If you are not currently enrolled in a payment arrangement plan with Sussex Rural Electric Cooperative, you can apply by calling our office.
+This payment plan allows you to pay your outstanding account balance over a period of 12 months (for balances $600 and below) or 18 months (for balances higher than $600).
+No down payment is required and payments are to be made in equal installments.
+Your monthly payment plan amount will be included in your future monthly bills.
+If you need payment assistance, reach out today.